-- (1) This number does not include shares remaining available for future issuance under the 1999 Long-term Equity Incentive Plan, which was approved by First Merchants' shareholders at the 1999 annual meeting.
-The aggregate number of shares that are available for grants under that Plan in any calendar year is equal to the sum of: (a) 1% of the number of First Merchants common shares outstanding as of the last day of the preceding calendar year; plus (b) the number of shares that were available for grants, but not granted, under the Plan in any previous year; but in no event will the number of shares available for grants in any calendar year exceed 1 1⁄2% of the number of First Merchants common shares outstanding as of the last day of the preceding calendar year.
-No awards of stock or stock options may be made under the 1999 Long-term Equity Incentive Plan after April 14, 2009. - The only plan reflected above that was not approved by First Merchants' shareholders relates to certain First Merchants Corporation Stock Option Agreements ("Agreements").
-These Agreements provided for non-qualified stock options of First Merchants common stock to be awarded between 1995 and 2002 to each director of First Merchants Bank, National Association ("First Merchants Bank"), a wholly-owned subsidiary of First Merchants, who, on the date of the grants: (a) was serving as a director of First Merchants Bank; (b) was not an employee of First Merchants, First Merchants Bank, or any of First Merchants' other affiliated banks or the non-bank subsidiaries; and (c) was not serving as a director of First Merchants.
+number of First Merchants common shares outstanding as of the last day of the preceding calendar year; plus (b) the number of shares that were available for grants, but not granted, under the Plan in any previous year; but in no event will the number of shares available for grants in any calendar year exceed 1.5% of the number of First Merchants common shares outstanding as of the last day of the preceding calendar year.
+No awards of stock or stock options may be made under the 1999 Long-term Equity Incentive Plan after April 14, 2009.
+(2) The only plan reflected above that was not approved by First Merchants" shareholders relates to certain First Merchants Corporation Stock Option Agreements ("Agreements").
+These Agreements provided for non-qualified stock options of First Merchants common stock to be awarded between 1995 and 2002 to each director of First Merchants Bank, National Association ("First Merchants Bank"), a wholly-owned subsidiary of First Merchants, who, on the date of the grants: (a) was serving as

+First Merchants Bank; (b) was not an employee of First Merchants.
+First Merchants Bank, or any of First Merchants' other affiliated banks or the non-bank subsidiaries; and (c) was not serving as a director of First Merchants.
 The exercise price of the shares was equal to the fair market value of the shares upon the grant of the option.
 Options became 100% vested when granted and are fully exercisable six months after the date of the grant, for a period of ten years.